jxxcarlson/blockParser/README.md

 child of the smallest node "in" the stack which is greater than the new block.
 Two operations,
-`push` and `pop`, operate jointly on the stack + zipper structure to carry out the insertion.
+`push` and `pop`, operate jointly on the stack + zipper structure to carry out insertion of a new block.
 The `pop` operation is used when necessary to bring the correct node into the focus of the zipper.
 The
 `push` operation does the actual insertion.
-At then end of a `push`, the block type of the new node is on the top of the stack and the new node is the focus o the zipper.
-A `pop` operation removes the top of the stack and moves the focus of the zipper so that its block type is on the top of the stack.
+At then end of a `push`, the block type of the new node is on the top of the stack and the new node is the focus of the zipper.
+A `pop` operation removes the top of the stack and moves the focus of the zipper to its parent so that its block type is on the top of the stack.

 ## 4. The partial order

 As noted above, the manner in which blocks are arranged in a tree depends on a partial order of block types.
-In the type describe above, `None` is the least element and `Docoument` is the greatest.
-Any `Section` dominates `Paragraph`, `Math`, `Quotation`, and `Envirnoment`, while the latter not comparable.
+In the type described above, `None` is the least element and `Document` is the greatest.
+Any `Section` (section, subsection, etc.) dominates
+`Paragraph`, `Math`, `Quotation`, and `Envirnoment`, while the latter not comparable.
 Different choices of partial order give different results: the same blocks, but